 Each year WFRC adopts a high-level set of goals and priorities to help shape its activities for the next year.
 These goals are developed through review of the WFRC's adopted Mission & Roles, reflection on the agency activities and accomplishments for the previous year, and a collaborative and full discussion among the WFRC staff, in consultation with the WFRC Council leadership.
 The goals are not meant to be a comprehensive list of all of WFRC's activities, but rather to articulate priority activities for the agency in FY21.
-The WFRC Unified Planning Work Program (UPWP), to be presented to the Regional Council at its meeting in May 2020, comprehensively lists all of WFRC's activities.
+The WFRC Unified Planning Work Program (UPWP) comprehensively lists all of WFRC's activities.
 These goals are for WFRC as an organization; they are not intended to be goals for the condition of the region.
 The Wasatch Choice Regional Vision goals, adopted by the Council in October 2016, serve that purpose.